Article · Feb 13, 2026

 Bubble.io list fields don't auto-update when children point at parents.
 Re-query the database, write the actual list back.
 Here is the pattern.

-If you have built anything more complex than a single-table app on Bubble.io, you have probably hit the bug where a parent record renders an empty list of children even though the children clearly reference the parent.
+If you have built anything more complex than a single-table app on Bubble.io, you have probably hit this: a parent record renders an empty list of children even though the children clearly reference the parent.
 The repeating group sits empty.
 The Data API export shows zero tasks on the project.
-The list field stays unpopulated for hours.
-Meanwhile, a search expression like “Search for Tasks where Project = SomeProject” returns the correct seven children every time.
+Meanwhile, “Search for Tasks where Project = SomeProject” returns the correct seven children every time.

-The cause is structural to how Bubble.io models relationships, and the fix is structural too: stop trusting the platform’s list field and re-query the database for the actual children, then write the result back to the parent.
-This pattern is what I call the Finalize Parents pass, and on a recent client migration it restored 722 parent-side relationships that had been silently broken.
+The cause is structural.
+So is the fix: stop trusting the platform’s list field and re-query the database for the actual children, then write the result back to the parent.
+I call this the Finalize Parents pass.
+On a recent client migration it restored 722 parent-side relationships that had been silently broken.

-This post is a deep-dive on the pattern that fixed silent failure #2 in my recent Bubble + n8n migration case study.
-The pattern generalizes: every platform with denormalized relationship fields has some version of this bug, and the fix shape is the same.
+This post covers the pattern that fixed silent failure #2 in my recent Bubble + n8n migration case study.
+The fix shape generalizes: every platform with denormalized relationship fields has some version of this bug.

 Most Bubble apps end up using both.
-The Task has a Project field pointing back at its parent (so workflows operating on a single Task can find its Project), and the Project has a tasks list field (so the UI can render “show all tasks for this project” without a search).
-This sounds redundant, and it is, but the redundancy is what enables Bubble’s editor to auto-generate UI patterns like repeating groups directly off a parent record.
+The Task has a Project field pointing at its parent (so workflows on a single Task can find its Project), and the Project has a tasks list field (so the UI can render all tasks without a search).
+Redundant by design.
+The redundancy is what lets Bubble’s editor auto-generate repeating groups directly off a parent record.

-The catch is that Bubble does not maintain both sides automatically.
+Bubble does not maintain both sides automatically.
 Each side is a separate field, written by separate workflow actions.
-If you only write one side, the other side stays empty.
+Write one side; the other stays empty.

 Why pointing a child at a parent isn’t enough